 The primary range where mountain goats are found is from Highway 385 at Crazy Horse east to Mount Rushmore and from Highway 244 near Harney Peak south to the Needles area in the Black Hills.

-Mountain goats have also expanded into the Grizzly Creek drainage near Keystone.
+Mountain goats have also expanded into the Battle Creek drainage east of Keystone.
 The primary range extends over 32,000 acres.
-Mountain goats occupy habitat ranging in elevation from about 4,000 ft. to 7,242 ft.
-Mountain goats utilize the granite outcroppings found in this area.
+Mountain goats typically occupy granite outcroppings habitat ranging in elevation from 4,000 - 7,242 ft.

 - Season Dates: September 1 - December 31, 2015